sc8ttee/python_tricks/docs/about.md

 > it serves as a motivating example, enabling you to dig deeper and
 > develop an intuitive understanding.

-Feel free to contact me at sc8ttee@gmail.com
+Feel free to contact me at sc8ttee@gmail.com abc